Cajova-Houba/cookie-clicker-bot/readme.md

 or win by cheating (is it even possible to win this game?).

 ## Description
 The bot's logic is rather easy.
-It clicks on the cookie and then checks if there's any good building to buy.
+It clicks on the cookie and then checks if there's any good products or building to buy.

 The bot uses both inner game obejcts and DOM elements.